mybb/docs.mybb.com/mods/index.md

 * Project owners are those who start the project and actively maintain it.
 [Click here to find out more.](http://docs.mybb.com/mods/owners)

-* Contributors help out project owners with the development of their projects.
-[Click here to find out more.](http://docs.mybb.com/mods/contributors)
+* Collaborators help out project owners with the development of their projects.
+[Click here to find out more.](http://docs.mybb.com/mods/collaborators)

 Below you can find an overall description of the system.